-Security group rules are designed to allow or reject inbound and outbound Internet or intranet access for ECS instances in a security group.
+Security group rules are designed to allow or drop inbound and outbound Internet or intranet access for ECS instances in a security group.
 You can authorize or cancel security group rules at any time.
 Any changes you make to security group rules will automatically apply to instances associated with the security group.

-If two security groups have identical rules, but different access rules, rules for rejecting access will be valid, but rules for allowing access will be invalid.
+If two security groups have identical rules, but different authorization policies, rules for dropping access will take effect, but rules for allowing access will not take effect.